rat10/nng/ramblings/rdfsStatesQuerying.md

     { << :Alice :buys ?o >> ?ap ?ao }
 }
 ```
-There is no difference, and it would have been very surprising if there was.
+There is no difference, and that's by design: the annotation syntax remains unchanged.

 Alternatively, if one is aware of the underlying N-Triples structure:
 ```ttl